Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

 Batavia was sunk by the French in river Sebou in Morocco on Nov.
 9-1942 to prevent the allied ships from penetrating. ("Skip og menn", B. Dannevig says this happened on Nov.
 8).
 An attempt was later made to raise her, but this was given up on May 28-1943.
-Captain Nilsen departed on May 30.
+Captain Nilsen left on May 30.

 Back to Batavia on the "Ships starting with B" page.

-There was also a Dutch Batavia (1279 gt), which was intercepted and sunk by a Japanese cruiser when on a voyage Calcutta-Karachi on Apr.
+As already indicated, there was also a Dutch Batavia (1279 gt), which was intercepted and sunk by a Japanese cruiser when on a voyage Calcutta-Karachi on Apr.
 6-1942, 14 miles east of Calingapatam.
 (According to a visitor to my site she was sunk by the Japanese cruiser Yura and the destroyer Yugiri).

-The text on this page was compiled with the help of: Misc. sources as named within the text - (ref.
+The text on this page was compiled with the help of: Misc. sources as named within the text above - (ref.
 My sources).

 Be